 Nate and Elinda (Enright) Steury arrived at Kafakumba in mid-2013.
 They serve the Church here in Zambia in several ways.
 Since John's death, Nate does some accounting at Bee Sweet Honey, helping Nathan Enright in the management aspects of the business.

 He is also here to provide support for the United Methodist pastors in Zambia and is himself a pastor of the English speaking congregation at Kafakumba Training Center.
 Elinda is a nurse and an online professor of nursing.

 Nate and Elinda were both born and raised as MK's (Missionary Kids) in Africa.
 Elinda was born in Zaire (now the Democratic Republic of Congo) to Ken and Lorraine Enright, and Nate in Kenya to Ernie and Sue Steury.

 Their oldest son, David and his wife, Amber are also currently working at Kafakumba Training Center after moving here in December, 2015.

 Ken and Debbie Vance have been missionaries with the United Methodist Church (UMC) for many years.
 They served in the Democratic Republic of Congo (formerly Zaire), before war forced them to leave in 1997.
 Ken is an ordained elder in the UMC as well as a pilot.
 His primary role in Congo was to direct and fly for Wings of the Morning, a mission flight ministry dedicated to transporting those without access to healthcare to medical facilities.
 Although his role as a pilot is no longer necessary in the work at Kafakumba, he teaches courses at the Kafakumba Pastors' School and preaches at his church in Fisenge, where they have moved into their new sanctuary.
-Sadly, Deb passed away from heart complications while having malaria in May 2020.
+Sadly, Deb passed away in May 2020.